saurabhsharma721/Spark_Streaming_Pipeline1/README.md

 Following Enhancements are planned

-1) Use the new Direct Recieved approach to interact with Kafka

-2) Update Apache Cassandra as repository using Saprk SQL
+1) Update Apache Cassandra as repository using Saprk SQL

-3) Read from the repository and answer following quries , like how many events per driver id ? etc
+2) Read from the repository and answer following quries , like how many events per driver id ? etc